FelipeVein/USDC/writeup.md

 ### 1. Basic pipeline

-My pipeline consisted of 6 steps.
-First, I masked the yellow and white colors in the image, and weighted the result with the original image.
-Then, I converted the images to grayscale.
-With this
+My pipeline consisted of 10 steps:

+1- Mask the yellow and white colors in the image, and weight the result with the original image.
-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]

+2- Convert the result image to grayscale.

+![alt text][image2]

+3- Blur.

+![alt text][image3]

+4- Use Canny Edge Detection.

+![alt text][image4]

+5- Mask the Region of Interest

+![alt text][image5]

+6- Use the Hough Transform to find lines from Canny Edges

+7- Separate lines with positive and negative slopes.

+8- Find two linear interpolations, one for positive slopes and one for negative slopes.

+9- Use a simple low-pass filter to filter out the high frequency noise (only video).

+10- The result:

+![alt text][image6]

+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by separating lines with positive and negative slopes.
+Then, I could make two linear interpolations, one for positive slopes and one for negative slopes (left and right lanes, respectively).

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the car makes abrupt turns.
+The low-pass filter can create a significant delay on the system.

-Another shortcoming could be ...
+Another shortcoming would be what would happen when the car is driving in roads that has different line colors.
+This algorithm may not work properly, since it only "highlights" white and yellow lines.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to find other ways to mask the lines on the street.

-Another potential improvement could be to ...
+Another potential improvement could be to find another way to filter out the high frequency noise.